 Secondly, palm oil has one of the highest yields per square kilometre, beating all other edible oils.
 This makes it a much more viable option for sustainable growth than say coconut, or sunflower, and certainly more viable than any animal fats (in our opinion).
 We're of the mind that if everyone stops using palm oil, and switches to these alternative oils, we're going to have the same (if not worse) issues later down the line.
 It makes much more sense to us, that we support accreditation systems which look to protect the environment and local populations and help to build upon these.

 All of our packaging is 100% recyclable.
 We use a card carton, which is folded into place so no adhesive is required.
-We then use either a card sleeve or sticker to hold the box in place, ensure it's tamper-proof and give you all the flavour details!
+We then use either a sticker to hold the box in place, ensure it's tamper-proof and to give you all the flavour details!
 Our pieces are held in a PP bag.
 This is to ensure that they are kept fresh and are free from contamination.
 Pieces are all kept in one pack to reduce the amount of plastic required to package our products.
 We are looking for an alternative solution for this to assist with portion control and be even more sustainable, so we'll keep you posted on that progress!

 It's not just our chocolates which need packaging, but also the packs themselves to get from us to retailer.
 We also use 100% recyclable and FSC card for these packs so that the retailers are not having to throw away tons of additional waste.
 We deliver in reused ingredients boxes, or biodegradable bags to reuse our own waste and, again, not leave our retailers with tons of plastic and other nasty waste.